fortun3-guru/project-info/README.md

 # Fortun3 🔮✨

 Fortun3 is a revolutionary blockchain-powered horoscope platform that combines artificial intelligence with blockchain technology to provide personalized astrological insights.
-Users can exchange USDC for F3 tokens to consult the digital prophet about their destiny using various sources of destiny like wallet addresses, transaction hashes, and timestamps.
+Users can exchange USDC for F3 tokens to consult the digital prophet about their destiny using various sources of destiny like **wallet addresses, transaction hashes, timestamps, and more**.

 ## 🌟 Features